Jorge Luis Montes Nieves

-Jorge Luis Montes Nieves is a Mexican psychologist and politician, member of the Movimiento Regeneración Nacional (Morena) party.
-He is a federal deputy for the period 2018 to 2021.
+Jorge Luis Montes Nieves is a Mexican psychologist and politician, and a member of the Movimiento Regeneración Nacional (Morena) party.
+He served as a federal deputy for the 2018 to 2021 period.

 Biography

 Jorge Luis Montes Nieves has a degree in Clinical Area Psychology from the Universidad Autónoma de Querétaro, and has diplomas in Health and Gender, Alcoholism and Drug Addiction, Mental Health, and High School Education.
-He has exercised his career in a particular way, from 2004 to 2005 he was a psychologist at the DIF in Ezequiel Montes, Querétaro and in 2005 he was a psycho-pedagogical advisor at the Colegio de Bachilleres de Querétaro.
+He has exercised his career in a particular way, from 2004 to 2005 he was a psychologist at the DIF in Ezequiel Montes, Querétaro, and in 2005 he was a psycho-pedagogical advisor at the Colegio de Bachilleres de Querétaro.

 From 2014 to 2017 he was secretary of Sexual Diversity of the municipal committee of Morena in Ezequiel Montes, in the elections of 2015 he was a candidate for local deputy, not having achieved the victory, and from 2017 to 2018 he was state advisor and member of the commission of Partisan Ethics of Morena.